Carbon Black N375: Reinforcement, Reliability, and Results

 • 20–25 kg paper or PE bags

-• Jumbo bags of 500–1000 kg
+• 500–1000 kg jumbo bags

 Processing Benefits

-Comparison with Other Grades
+Comparison with Other Carbon Black Grades

 GradeStructureWear ResistanceFlexibilityProcessability